sanju12131441/facebook-details/README.md

 # facebook-details
-Usig facebook api url i wrote a code to get my details
+Using facebook api you can get details of yours,I wrote code using jquery ajax calls.Just get your facebook access token from graph.facebook.com and you will get details.